onecommons/unfurl/docs/projects.rst

 Inheritance and precedence
 --------------------------

-A Unfurl project can set environment defaults.
-It can also declare named environments and associate ensembles with a named environment.
+A Unfurl project can set environment defaults in the ``defaults`` section of ``environments``.

-An ensemble can also declare what properties and values it is expecting in its environment along with defaults values.
+An ensemble can also declare what properties and values it is expecting in its environment along with defaults values in the ``environment`` section of its `manifest<ensemble_yaml>`.

 The following search order is applied when searching for settings and objects in the ensemble's environment:

-1. named environment in current project
+1. The named environment in the current project.
-2. named environment in the environment's default project if set, or the ensemble's project if present
+2. The named environment in the environment's `default project<Shared Environments>` if set, or in the `ensemble repository`'s project if present.
-3. named environment in the home project
+3. The named environment in the home project.
-4. defaults in current project
+4. defaults in the current project
-5. defaults in the environment's default project if set, or the ensemble's project if present
+5. defaults in the environment's `default project<Shared Environments>` if set, or in the `ensemble repository`'s project if present.
 6. defaults in home projects
-7. environment section in the ensemble's manifest
+7. ``environment`` section in the ensemble's manifest

 Environment Sections
 --------------------